349 Mattison Reservoir Ave

 The Farm Store is open on Saturday from 8-4 and by appointment.
 We always say if we're home we're open...but please call ahead!

-Registered Alpine dairy goat kids available now!
+Registered Alpine dairy goat kids available soon!
 Prices starting at $200.

-We still have a few shares available for our summer season CSA.
 See a brief overview under the CSA heading or call or e-mail for more information!
-We start the Summer CSA Mid June

 Special Facebook Promotion!

 We are pleased to be a destination spot for the NJ Audubon for eco-agritourism trips.
 The spring walk is May 18th from 8-12.

 Helping to feed your family since 1992!

 As a child my father instilled the importance of treating every living thing with respect.
 This is what we believe, and this is the way we treat everything under our care at DanaRay Farm.

 Biodynamic farming is another type of natural farming that follows a different set of practices from organic farming and is in many ways stricter than organic farming.
 It embraces the idea that the farm should be thought of as an living organism that must be cared for as a whole and be in balance with nature.